By Ku · Updated June 2026 · 10 min read

 There's one question that comes up every time I talk about composting: "What about meat and dairy?
 Can those go in?"

-Bokashi is the one composting method that handles everything — including the foods that other methods can't touch.
+Bokashi turned out to be the one method that handles everything — including the foods other systems can't.
 Meat scraps, fish bones, leftover pasta, cheese, yogurt, cooked vegetables.
 All of it goes in, all of it gets processed, and the whole thing happens in a sealed bucket on your kitchen counter with almost no odor and no pest risk.

 According to a 2025 guide from the North Carolina Cooperative Extension, bokashi is "a simple, odor-free way to compost nearly all kitchen waste — including meat and dairy — right in your home."
 It's been used in Japan since the 1980s and is now gaining serious traction in American urban gardening communities.

-Here's everything you need to know to get started.
+Here's everything I learned about how to get started.

 Important distinction: Technically, bokashi is fermentation, not composting.
 The Arizona Department of Environmental Quality (ADEQ) clarifies that bokashi anaerobically ferments food rather than decomposing it.
 The result is a "pre-compost" that still needs to be buried in soil or added to a compost pile to fully break down.
 Think of bokashi as Stage 1, and burial or composting as Stage 2.